AMVZEN/synclyrics/README.md

 ```

 ### Manual Installation (Local Build)
-If you want to compile and run SyncLyrics from source:
+Compile and run SyncLyrics from source:

 1. **Clone the repository**:
    ```bash